befriendabacterium/rayyanR/README.md

 ### Citing this package

-Please cite this package as: Jones ML, Pritchard, C & Grainger MJ (2025). rayyanR: An R package to process outputs of the Rayyan screening platform for systematic reviews. <a href="https://github.com/befriendabacterium/rayyanR" target="_blank">https://github.com/befriendabacterium/rayyanR</a>.
+Please cite this package as: Jones ML, Murray, L, Grainger MJ & Pritchard, C (2025). rayyanR: An R package to process outputs of the Rayyan screening platform for systematic reviews. <a href="https://github.com/befriendabacterium/rayyanR" target="_blank">https://github.com/befriendabacterium/rayyanR</a>.